dawelsch/dawelsch.github.io/websrc/source/documents/gettingStarted/cluster/vagrant.md

 To quickly create a virtual environment using the Vagrant environment setup tool, do the following:

 ## Prerequisites
-Install the following packages on your machnine:
+Install the following packages on your machine:

 - Vagrant 1.7.3 or later
 - VirtualBox 5.0 or later